 At OHS, I started with one class, Inquiry Based Physics.
 This class was my first introduction to physics and despite its removal from direct mathematics, I saw the dependencies, and was immediately transfixed.
 I followed this with AP Physics B in 2010-2011, receiving full scores on the AP Physics B and SAT Physics exams at age ten.

 The following year, I continued my study of physics with some new resources at UC Berkeley.
-In the 2011-2012 academic year, I took two seminars and completed substantial independent study with of a graduate student in the department.
+In the 2011-2012 academic year, I took two seminars and completed substantial independent study with the help of a graduate student in the department.
 The next year, I took the first two of the three Honors Freshman Physics series while continuing my independent studies.

 During the second year I spent part-time at UC Berkeley, 2012-2013, I took a year of calculus courses at the College of Marin, my local community college.
 After realizing that I needed to start collecting formal credits for my coursework, I decided to enroll full-time at Marin for the 2013-2014 academic year using my California High School Proficiency Certificate (CHSPE) as the formal diploma required for full-time enrollment.